dsidavis/DSIWeb/content/articles/Recent/2017_Fall_O_Insight.md

 # Insight Data Fellows Programs

+**Below is a courtesy post for the Insight training program.
+If you are interested in the program and want to talk to UC Davis students who are former Insight fellows, [contact us at the DSI](mailto:datascience@ucdavis.edu) and we'll connect you.**

 Insight is accepting applications for the January 2018 fellowships in Data Science, Health Data Science, Data Engineering, and Artificial Intelligence.

 Insight Fellows Programs: